-The Committee is made up of four Non-Executive Directors.
+The Committee consists of four Non-Executive Directors.
 The Board considers the Chairman (Alan Ferguson) and each of the members to be independent within the definition of the Code and that each of them has relevant financial experience as well as a broad and diverse spread of of commercial experience.
-Alan Ferguson has held a number of senior financial roles, most recently as Chief Financial Officer of Lonmin Plc and is currently chairman of the Audit Committee of two FTSE 100/250 companies as well as an AIM listed company.
-This provides the Board with assurance that the Audit Committee has the appropriate skills and experience to ensure that it can be fully effective, and that it meets the Code requirement that at least one member of the Committee has significant, recent and relevant financial experience.
+Alan Ferguson has held a number of senior financial roles and is currently chairman of the Audit Committee of two FTSE 100/250 companies as well as an AIM listed company.
+Such consideration provides the Board with assurance that the Committee has the appropriate skills and experience to ensure that it can be fully effective, and that it meets the Code requirement that at least one member has significant, recent and relevant financial experience.

-The Committee's remit is to assist the Board to fulfil its responsibility for ensuring that the Group’s financial systems provide accurate and up to date information on its financial position.
+The Committee assists the Board in ensuring that the Group’s financial systems provide accurate and up-to-date information on its financial position.

 The Key Responsibilities of the Committee are to:

 - To monitor the integrity of the financial statements and results announcements of the Group and to review significant financial reporting issues and judgements

 - To recommend external auditor appointment and removal, assess audit quality, negotiate and approve the audit fee, assess independence, monitor non-audit services and be responsible for audit tendering